See all playbooks

 Tom, product manager

-Ok now that you’ve reached the end of the story, it’s time to wrap up.
+Now that you’ve reached the end of the demo storyboard, it’s time to wrap up.
 You need to reach that promised land and draw conclusions.

 In our case, we’re doing that in 2 steps: